About

 Located on Sydney’s north shore, Brigidine College St Ives, is a Catholic Independent girls’ school committed to the education of girls.
 The College seeks innovative and energetic teachers whose classroom practice shows a commitment to excellence and who engage students in a process of learning that promotes curiosity, confidence, achievement and service.
 A dynamic and supportive staff with a strong focus on professional learning makes Brigidine a workplace of choice.

-Please click here to view our Child Protection Policy.
+Please click here to view our Child Safeguarding Policy.

 There are currently no positions available at the College.